rastenis/react-hooks-uikit-express-oauth-boiler-v2/readme.md

 # Configure your OAuth strategies (configure open-authenticator):
 $ docker exec -it authenticator yarn run config

-# After you are happy with the configurations (they will be persisted locally in config/open-authenticator), restart the container:
+# After you are happy with the configurations restart the container.
+# The config will be persisted locally in config/open-authenticator.
 $ docker restart authenticator

-# Upon restarting, open-authenticator will automatically install all required dependencies for your configuration.
-You are good to go!
+# Upon restarting, open-authenticator will automatically install all required dependencies.
+# You are good to go!

 ```